101 Cooking For Two

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-A 1-pound meatloaf baked in a 350° oven will take 40 to 50 minutes, while a 2-pound meatloaf will take about 1 hour.
-To be safe, the final internal temperature must be 165° (due to the eggs).
+A 1-pound meatloaf baked in a 350°F oven will take 40–50 minutes, while a 2-pound meatloaf will take about 1 hour to 1 hour 15 minutes.
+Always cook to a final internal temperature of 165°F, not just by time.

 Save this recipe!